CLOSE THE EAST HAMPTON AIRPORT

 Write or call the Town Board

-The fate of KHTO is in the hands of five individuals, many of whom are on our side and have actively tried to put limitations on the airport already.
-The Town Board has the opportunity to be heroes and stand up for what’s in the best interest of us all.
+The fate of JPX remains in the hands of the five individual Town Board members, once the legal process is resolved.
+The Board has actively tried to put limitations on the airport already.
+The members retain the opportunity to be heroes and stand up for what’s in the best interest of us all.

 Write.
 Call.
 They need to hear from us all.